SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Contact your provider if:

 • Face pain is accompanied by chest, shoulder, neck, or arm pain.
 This could mean a heart attack.
-Call 911 or your local emergency number.
+Call 911 or the local emergency number.

 • Pain is throbbing, worse on one side of the face, and aggravated by eating.
 Contact a dentist.